A beginner's guide to selecting the camera that’s going to suit your music video best. We focus on cameras that can be operated by a single person.

 - No built in ND filters.

-- Rigging up these cameras can often get messy depending on the amount of accessories you want to use.
+- Rigging up these cameras can often get messy depending on the accessories you want to use.

 In most cases, you'll be using photography (stills) lenses with these cameras which works great: they’re light, have auto focus and you can put the set up on a small gimbal for smooth movements that add more dynamic motion to your shot.